Spiritual, Moral, Social and Cultural Development at St Mark’s

 - Interest in, and understanding of, the way communities and societies function at a variety of levels

-- Identifying key values and principles on which school and community life is based (worships based on Christian values, Home-school agreements, ‘FOSM’ events, whole school fundraising, links with Immanuel Church, cluster schools inc primary and secondary)
+- Identifying key values and principles on which school and community life is based (worships based on Christian values, working closely with parents, ‘FOSM’ events, whole school fundraising, links with Immanuel Church, cluster schools inc primary and secondary, colour groups, sports day)

 - Fostering a sense of community with common inclusive values which ensure that everyone, irrespective of ethnic origin, nationality, gender, ability and religion can flourish (whole school ethos and shared values)

-- Encouraging pupils to work cooperatively (Play Leaders, Year 6 buddies, paired year groups, whole school speaking and listening events)
+- Encouraging pupils to work cooperatively (Play Leaders, Year 6 buddies, whole school speaking and listening events)

 - Encouraging pupils to recognise and respect social differences and similarities (RE, PSHE curriculum, Pastoral Team)